Russia's new low-cost airline makes maiden flight to Crimea

 Dobrolyot - which bears the same name as an early Soviet airline that preceded Aeroflot - will run four daily flights from Moscow to Simferopol, with each plane carrying roughly 200 passengers.

-One-way tickets in July are currently selling for around 3,000 roubles ($90) on the company’s website, but few are available at short notice due to high demand.
+One-way tickets in July are currently selling for around 3,000 rubles ($90) on the company’s website, but few are available at short notice due to high demand.

 Several Russian carriers including Aeroflot, Transaero and Sibir are already offering discounted flights to Crimea amid a government drive to boost tourist numbers there.